MON - FRI (9AM - 5PM)

 Aspartic acid , Threonine, Asparagine, Serine, Glutamic acid, Glutamine, Cysteine, Proline, Glycine, Alanine, Valine, Cystine, Methionine,Isoleucine, Leucine, Tyrosine, Phenylalanine, Phenylalanine, Lysine, Histidine, Tryptophan, Arginine.

 We provide detailed information regarding the relative amino acid composition and free amino acids.
-The Amino Acid Analysis procedure includes hydrolysis, separation, detection and quantification
+The amino acid analysis procedure includes hydrolysis, separation, detection, and quantification.

 CONTACT :

-Email:: info@allelelifesciences.com
+Email:: info@allelelifesciences.com or Whatsapp +91- 8377082003